 Notes

-Storing - this sauce keeps well for a week, well covered, in the fridge.
-Or up to a month frozen.
-If you want to keep it long term proceed as you would when making jam.
+Canning: if you want to keep it long-term, sterilize the jars and proceed as you would when making jam.
 Here is a good post on options for how to sterilize glass jars.

 - Method: Stovetop